 Choosing the appropriate lighting and fixture depends on the application within the design – whether lobby, office, retail, healthcare, or other.

-Incorporate task lighting in places where light is needed for a certain purpose such as dressing rooms, counter space, or work areas.
+Incorporate task lighting in places for a certain purpose such as dressing rooms, counter space, or work areas.

 Install accent lighting to highlight artwork, displays, and products throughout a retail store to create drama and interest.
 The correct design and installation will help guide the eye’s focus toward the highlighted feature.

 Utilize ambient lighting to fill the spaces where other light sources fall short.
 Fixtures, such as downlights or linear luminaires, can provide shadow-free lighting when used in conjunction with other lighting applications.